oOve/lasers/README.md

 ## TODO:
  * Implement support for Monks Active tiles, so that light beams can trigger them.
 As far as today, there is no interaction outside this module of the light-beams.
- * Colored lights, and the possibility for filters, that change the color of the light along its path.
  * Probably bug-fixing